Jamaliela/SecretBarcodesProject/README.md

   use for your own cards: https://docs.google.com/document/d/1JE_3Qmytk_JGztRqkPXWACJwciPH61VCx3idIlBCVFY/edit?usp=sharing
   - Tables in markdown are not easy, so I suggest saving your CRC card as an image, and including the images in the README.
-You can do this by saving an image in the repository, and linking it here.
+You can do this by saving an image in the repository, and linking to it.
+See the sample below.
 - Include the main file, which will be calling all of the other code.

 NOTE: The initial design plan may not fully reflect your final product,